SrinjaySarkar/Convolutional-Occupancy-Nets/README.md

   Experiments on extending Convolutional Occupancy networks to semantic implicit representations for semantic scene completion.

   The complete resontructed results are in the in the `recon_mesh.zip` folder.The results for semantic reconstruction will be added in a few weeks.
   Sample meshes reconstructed can be seen below.
-Semantic meshes will be commited in a 2 weeks after CVPR rebuttal.

   ### To-DO/WIP
 - [ ] Commit visualization for semantic meshes.